paschalidi/user-manual/README.md

-# Working with Christos, a fellow Web developer
+# Working with Christos, a fellow Web developer :spider_web: :man_technologist:

 Hey everyone :wave:, I’m really excited to be working with each of you and your teams.
-Here is a doc with few up-front things about myself and my working style that I hope some of you find helpful.
+Here is a doc with few up-front things about my working style, unique values and growth areas.
+I hope some of you find helpful!

 ## I’m here to help and support Sesame with frontend development